zhyan567/zhyan567.github.io/_pages/about.md

 - The National Encouragement Scholarship (Top 5\%), 10.2016.
 - Six consecutive years of the 1st Study Scholarship (Top 10\%), 2016 - 2021.

+# 📆 Study / Research / Intern Experiences

+#### Algorithm Research Intern in Moonshot AI, Singapore.
+2025.02 - Present </font>
++ Participated in the project of Kimi-VL and Kimi-VL-Thinking, which are the latest open source lightweight yet powerful Vision-Language Models with reasoning capability.

+#### Algorithm Research Intern in ACS Lab, Huawei Technologies, Beijing, China.
+2023.07 - 2025.01 </font>
++ Researched for the intelligent computing method based on SNNs and State Space Model (SSM).
++ Explored and Exploited the Bio-interpretable Dynamical Properties in SNN-Based SSMs for Long Sequence Learning.

+#### Visiting Scholar in Southern University of Science and Technology, Shenzhen, China.
+2022.06 - 2022.09 </font>
++ Research visit in the Evolving Machine Intelligence Group (EMI Lab), hosted by [Ran Cheng](https://chengran.tech/).
++ Research for intelligent computing method based on SNNs and State Space Model (SSM).

+#### Recommendation Algorithm Engineer Intern in NetEase, Hangzhou, China.
+2022.01 - 2022.05 </font>
++ Participated in the Long Text Keyword Extraction and Fine-grained Named Entity Recognition projects in the NetEase Music Division.
++ Participated in the Heart Encounter Chat project, responsible for text analysis, conversation generation, NLP and other related business.
++ Participated in the CLUE Fine-grained NER competition and achieved  (Top 10\%).

+#### Machine Learning Engineer Intern in SF Technology, Shenzhen, China.
+2021.06 - 2021.09 </font>
++ Participated in the Address Standardization project and B-side Client Identification project.
++ Participated in the Vehicle Routing Optimization and Big Data Analysis projects.

+#### Study in Zhejiang University, Hangzhou, China.
+2018.07 - 2018.08.
++ Qiushi summer school in School of Mathematical Science.
++ Courses: Langlands Program, Geometric Theory of Partial Differential Equations, Computing Methods of Stochastic Differential Equations, etc.

+# 📕 Teaching
+- *2022.09-2023.01*: Worked as the teaching assistant (TA) for the Artificial Neural Networks class, delivering lectures and support to both bachelor's and master's students.
+- *2023.02-2023.06*: Worked as the teaching assistant (TA) for the Computer Graphics class, delivering lectures and support to both bachelor's and master's students.
+- *2023.09-2024.01*: Worked as the teaching assistant (TA) for the Higher Mathematics course, delivering lectures and support to bachelor's students.
+- *2024.02-2024.06*: Worked as the teaching assistant (TA) for the Artificial Neural Networks class, delivering lectures and support to both bachelor's and master's students.

 # ⏳ Professional Services

 #### Program Committee Member (PC)